 We would come to the mountain to take in yearly Professional Bicycle Races (Men and Women Races).

-In the the later years we started making yearly New Year's Eve Visit to watch the fireworks (together with hundreds of people) from the Chalet Lookout, after the fireworks we'd walk the trails lit by the city lights.
+In the the later years we started making traditional yearly Boxing Day family hikes and on New Year's Eve we went with family to watch the mid-night fireworks (together with hundreds of people) from the Chalet Lookout, after the fireworks we'd walk the trails lit by the moon/city lights.

 These future numerous-yearly-hikes on this mountain will not be recorded in my Peakbagger account.